paulzuradzki/til/python/args_and_kwargs.md

 # Problem

-A leading `*` followed by keyword arguments in your function definition will disallow usage of positional arguments.
-However, now you have a separate problem if you did not intend for the named arguments to be optional.
+A leading `*` followed by keyword arguments in your function definition will disallow usage of positional arguments if you want to enforce usage of keyword arguments (e.g., more explicit).
+However, now you have a separate problem if you did not intend for the supplied named arguments to be optional and introduce a bug when the default value is used.

 # Solution